GW Invariants Relative Normal Crossings Divisors: Rescaling the target

-Each piece $\F_k$ comes with a natural normal crossings divisor \bear W^k=D_{k,\infty}\cup D_{k,0} \cup F_k \eear obtained by considering together its zero and infinity divisors plus the fiber $F_k$ over the (inverse image of the) higher depth strata of $V^k$.
-The construction of the divisor $W^k$ is described in more details the Appendix, but here let us just mention that $D_{k,0}$ is the zero divisor in $\F_k$ where at least one of the $\P^1$ coordinates is equal to $0$, while the fiber divisor $F_k$ is the restriction of $\F_k$ to the stratum of $\wt{V^k}$ coming from the higher depth stratum $V^{k+1}$.
+Each piece $\F_k$ comes with a natural normal crossing divisor \bear D_k=D_{k,\infty}\cup D_{k,0} \cup F_k \eear obtained by considering together its zero and infinity divisors plus the fiber $F_k$ over the (inverse image of the) higher depth strata of $V^k$.
+The construction of the divisor $D^k$ is described in \S \ref{S.A.nc.strat}, but here let us just mention that $D_{k,0}$ is the zero divisor in $\F_k$ where at least one of the $\P^1$ coordinates is equal to $0$, while the fiber divisor $F_k$ is the restriction of $\F_k$ to the stratum of $\wt{V^k}$ coming from the higher depth stratum $V^{k+1}$.

-\begin{rem} The $\cx^*$ action in the normal bundle to $V$ induces a fiberwise, diagonal $\cx^*$ action on each piece $\F_k$; the action preserves the divisor $W^k$, but not pointwise. \end{rem} To keep notation manageable, we make the convention \bear (\F_0,W^0) \ma= ^{def} (X,V) \eear This is consistent with our previous conventions that $V^0=X$, in which case $\F_0=\P(N_{V^0/X}\oplus \cx)=X$ and $W_0=F_0=V$ is the fiber divisor over the lower stratum, as the zero and infinity divisors are empty in this case.
-However, one difference that this notation obscures is the fact that while $X=\F_0$ is on level 0 (unrescaled), the rest of the pieces $\F_k$ for $k\ge 1$ are all on level 1 (all appeared as the result of rescaling once normal to $V$).
+\begin{rem} The $\cx^*$ action in the normal bundle to $V$ induces a fiberwise, diagonal $\cx^*$ action on each piece $\F_k$ with $k\ge 1$, whose restriction to $S^1$ is a Hamiltonian action.
+The $\cx^*$ action preserves the divisor $D_k$, but not pointwise. \end{rem} To keep notation manageable, we make the following convention: \bear (\F_0,D_0) \ma= ^{def} (X,V) \eear This is consistent with our previous conventions that $V^0=X$, so $\F_0=\P(N_{V^0/X}\oplus \cx)=X$ and $D_0=F_0=V$ is the fiber divisor over the lower stratum, as the zero and infinity divisors are empty in this case.
+However, one difference that this notation obscures is the fact that while $X=\F_0$ is on level zero (unrescaled), the rest of the pieces $\F_k$ for $k\ge 1$ are all on level one (all appeared as the result of rescaling once normal to $V$).